 Ditching your morning coffee purchase, walking or using public transport instead of driving, and cancelling your gym membership and going for a run instead – these may seem like tiny changes but the savings soon add up.

 Try going to the cash point on pay day and taking out money for that week/month.
 You won’t be tempted to just put it on a credit card as you can only use the money you’ve budgeted for.

 Setting up a few different savings accounts or savings pots could help you save more – for example set up an emergencies pot for when the boiler breaks, have separate savings accounts for the children, and get yourself a ‘treats’ pot when you want to treat yourselves to something nice.

 Voucher websites and discount apps can offer some fantastic bargains and short term offers.
 Making good use of store loyalty cards can also get you some great offers and discounts.

 - Check your tariffs regularly

-By checking your tariffs every six months, such as mobile, broadband TV and energy bills you can make huge savings.
+By checking your tariffs regularly, such as mobile, broadband TV and energy bills you can make huge savings.
 A few minutes spent checking your options can be well worth it.
 It’s possible to save pounds each year by switching to another provider or negotiating a better deal with your current one.
 Just remember to check you won’t be charged for leaving a deal early.